monasca/monasca-agents-installer/README.md

 ./monasca-agent.run --target /opt/monasca/monasca-agent -- --username <username> --password <password>\
                     --project_name <project> --keystone_url <keystone_url>
 ```
+This will create and run a new service file `/etc/systemd/system/monasca-agent.service` with the configuration set as per the arguments mentioned above.

 ### Log agent
 Please use the embedded help for detailed and up-to-date info: